How to Get Pregnant Fast After Depo Shot?

 What Are the Chances of Getting Pregnant After Receiving Only One Depo Shot?

 A single shot of Depo gives you 3 months of protection against unplanned pregnancy.
 However, getting pregnant after one Depo shot can take some time.
-Some women have become pregnant just four months after the last Depo shot.
+Some women have become pregnant just four months after their last Depo shot.
 However, it has been found that it takes an average of at least 10 months for women to get pregnant after a single Depo shot.
 This is because it takes that long for all the excess synthetic progesterone to get eliminated from the body.

 If you want to become pregnant after stopping Depo injections, you may have several questions about how long it will take for you to conceive.
 Here are the answers to the most frequently asked questions about getting pregnant after a Depo shot:

-1. How Long Will it Take to Get Pregnant After Stopping a Depo Shot?
+1. How Long Will It Take to Get Pregnant After Stopping a Depo Shot?

 It takes an average of 10 months for most women to conceive after stopping the Depo shot.
 However, keep trying as some women were able to get pregnant just 4 months after their last Depo shot.
 It depends on how much time your body takes to flush out all the synthetic progesterone from the liver.
-Once all the progesterone is eliminated from your body, you will resume having regular menstrual periods and will start ovulating every month.
+Once all the progesterone is eliminated from your body, you will resume having regular periods and will start ovulating every month.

 Yes, you can get pregnant after a Depo shot even if your regular period has not returned.
 This is because the body can ovulate without a period, too.
-You normally ovulate around 2 weeks before your period.
+You normally ovulate for around 2 weeks before your period.
 However, you will know for sure if you are ovulating when you have a regular monthly cycle and can track your ovulation and periods.

 Getting pregnant after stopping Depo Provera shots can take up to 10 months after the last shot.
 It takes time for you to regain your fertility after the Depo shot.
 Some women have reported taking up to 2 years’ time to get pregnant after stopping Depo.
 If you have been trying to conceive for a year after Depo but without any success, then you should consult your obstetrician who may recommend a fertility specialist.